docarray/docarray/docs/user_guide/representing/array.md

 !!!
 Note

     `DocList` and `DocVec` are both `AnyDocArray`.
-The following section will use `DocList` as an example, but the same apply to `DocVec`.
+The following section will use `DocList` as an example, but the same applies to `DocVec`.

-First we need to create a Doc class, our data schema.
-Let's say we want to represent a banner with an image, a title and a description.
+First you need to create a Doc class, our data schema.
+Let's say you want to represent a banner with an image, a title and a description.

 ```python
 from docarray import BaseDoc, DocList